awslabs/aws-solutions-assembler/README.md

 ## Description

-AWS Solutions Assembler is also known as [Mahjong](./docs/All-Concept.md), which has built-in mechanism to leverage pattern based abstracts to build up any solution.
+AWS Solutions Assembler is also known as [Mahjong](./docs/All-Concept.md), which has built-in mechanism to leverage pattern based abstracts to build up any solution at any scale.

-Builders can use [Mahjong](./docs/All-Concept.md) to share solutions with the best industry practice.
+Builders can use [Mahjong](./docs/All-Concept.md) to share solutions with the standard practice.
 Customers can quickly experience those solutions or build their own.

 ## Prerequisite